smeisler/bids_workshop/bids-workshop/4_bids_curation.md

     [DATALAD] new dataset
 ```
 ### Step 3: Add NIFTI data to the JSONS
 Next, we seek to add more image parameters to our sidecars so that we can better define our Entity Sets.
-Historically, only a subset of parameters in the NIfTI image header have been included in a BIDS sidecar… Parameters such as image dimensions, number of volumes, image obliquity, and voxel sizes — all important data that can change how our pipelines will eventually run!
+Historically, only a subset of parameters in the NIfTI image header have been included in a BIDS sidecar.
+Parameters such as image dimensions, number of volumes, image obliquity, and voxel sizes are all important data that can change how our pipelines will eventually run!

 To add them to the sidecar metadata, run:
 ```bash